-The self-guided tour at the Sri Meenakshi Temple provides literature for explaining the Hindu religion showing what you are seeing inside of the temple and why it is important.
+The self-guided tour at the Sri Meenakshi Temple provides literature for explaining the Hindu religion showing what you see inside of the temple and why it is important.
 We learned about different deities and Hindu ceremonial events.
 Sri Meenakshi was a lovely and peaceful place Taylor and I both enjoyed visiting.

 Watch for the majestic peacocks.

-Note: You cannot wear shoes inside of the temple.
+Note: You cannot wear shoes inside the temple.
 If you don’t want to be barefoot, bring socks.
 Also, women’s knees and shoulders must be covered.

 After visiting the Sri Meenakshi Temple, Taylor and I went to the Pearland Alliance for Arts & Culture to see the Terra Cotta miniature exhibit that we had read about in a local travel guide.
 There were also several impressive artifacts from India on display.
 The curator was super-friendly and shared much history about what we were seeing.
-The super-small alliance, with a large worldly vision, is hoping to build an interesting museum that could materialize into an incredible attraction for Pearland.
+The super-small alliance, with a sizable worldly vision, is hoping to build an exciting museum that could materialize into an incredible attraction for Pearland.

-Evening and Dinner, Day 1 in Pearland
+Day 1 in Pearland (Evening & Dinner)

 Later, Taylor and I did some shopping at the Pearland Town Center.
 The fashionable outdoor shopping complex is lined with palm trees and an adorable Instagram-worthy Pearland sign.
 We popped in James Avery Jewelry and Barnes & Noble to pick up a few things and marveled over the home decor and accessories at Altar’d Interiors.
 A well-stocked Macy’s is the Town Center’s anchor store, while the mall itself has over 50 more retail stores and restaurants.
 Grab a snack while you are walking around from Krispy Kreme (watch for the hot donut sign!) or Smallcakes and wash it down with a delicious drink from Kung Fu Tea.

 Throughout Pearland, you will find 17 large 4′ pear sculptures that are painted in different themes.
-Three of these great public art installments, more commonly referred to as Pear Scape, are at the Pearland Town Center.
+Three of these public art installments, more commonly referred to as Pear Scape, are at the Pearland Town Center.
 We made it a point to try and find them all during our visit.

 For dinner, we ate at Grazia Italian Kitchen, a top-ranked Italian restaurant in Pearland.
 Who doesn’t love a good eatery that starts the meal with fresh bread and a tasty oil and herb combo?
-Inside of Grazia, attractive furnishings and decor welcome guests and the aroma of tantalizing garlic and red sauce is enough to curl your toes!
+Inside of Grazia, attractive furnishings and decor welcome guests, and the aroma of tantalizing garlic and red sauce is enough to curl your toes!

 Taylor had the Chicken Parmigiana while I tried the Mike & Jen pasta dish, one of their specialties.
 Our meal was very flavorful and the grilled chicken, garlic, mushrooms, sun-dried tomatoes, and capers in my meal paired wonderfully in the decadent Romano cream sauce.
-Our dinner got a 10/10 rating from the gals of Wherever I May Roam.
+Dinner got a 10/10 rating from the gals of Wherever I May Roam.

-Morning and Afternoon, Day 2 in Pearland
+Day 2 in Pearland (Morning & Afternoon)

 Grab a quick bite at the Kolache Factory.
 If you are unfamiliar with kolaches (flash-fried billowy clouds of sweet Czech pastry dough encircle either sweet or savory fillings), this is a must-eat while in Texas.
 There are dozens of varieties to choose from, but I like the peach, jalapeño popper, and sausage & gravy.
 The Kolache Factory also has Katz coffee, juice, soda, and milk, as well as other pastries and breakfast sandwiches.

-Afterwards, we did some more shopping because there is a lot to be had in Pearland.
+Afterward, we did some more shopping because there is a lot to be had in Pearland.
 Brows’ Aroun’ Antiques is the best place in Pearland for both “treasures and trash”.
 From vintage fashions to glassware, 70s comic books to decorative yard art, you will find it here.
 Since Taylor was five months pregnant, we also factored in stops at Lollipop Boutique, Le Papillon, and The Sugared Pear Boutique.
 We certainly helped contribute to the retail economy during our 48 hours in Pearland!

 Texas BBQ At Long Last

-Killen’s Barbecue is one of the most popular places to eat in Pearland so we had to go.
+Killen’s Barbecue is one of the most popular places to eat in Pearland, so we had to go.
 Killen’s is a stylish BBQ joint with killer barbecue and even better brisket.
 While I enjoyed a portion of lean brisket and turkey, the macaroni and cheese and collard greens were the top dishes for me.
 OMG, they are both sensational!
 Be sure to try the signature barbecue sauces, especially the coffee sauce.
 Yum!
 Fun fact, the restaurant is located in the owner’s old elementary school cafeteria.

 Note: Arrive early to avoid the long lines.

-Evening and Dinner, Day 2 in Pearland
+Day 2 in Pearland (Evening & Dinner)

 For our evening activity, Taylor and I were lucky to land a spot in the Rustique General Store’s fall pumpkin workshop.
 It was so much fun!
-With a master crafter leading the class, we were instructed step-by-step through the process to making a lovely take-home piece of art.
+With a master crafter leading the class, we were instructed step-by-step through the process of making a lovely take-home piece of art.
 The wooden boards and loose flowers we started with ended up looking like a masterpiece when we were through.

 We also enjoyed light refreshments during the class and lots of laughs.
-Trust me, you don’t have to step out of your comfort zone to enjoy one of Rustique’s classes.
+Trust me; you don’t have to step out of your comfort zone to enjoy one of Rustique’s classes.
 It is incredibly casual and the positive vibe will make you immediately feel right at home.

 FYI: If you are a local, you can host a class and earn points that translate into store bucks.

 Surprisingly, there are exotic meat choices at King’s Biergarten plus vegan options.
-I really liked that they offered so many International draft beers and canned sodas– two things I had not seen on German restaurant menus in the states until now.
+I liked that they offered so many International draft beers and canned sodas– two things I had not seen on German restaurant menus in the states until now.

 If shopping isn’t your thing, perhaps a quick hike or birding trail would soothe your soul.
 Bird watching at the John Hargrove Environmental Complex is spectacular as Pearland has lots of birding opportunities due to its location in Brazoria County.
-It is also part of the Great Texas Coastal Birding Trail, where many birds stop on flight to or from the Gulf of Mexico.
+It is also part of the Great Texas Coastal Birding Trail, where many birds stop on the flight to or from the Gulf of Mexico.

 Where to Stay in Pearland

 The upscale Marriott Courtyard was our home-away-from-home during our trip to Pearland.
-Located at the Pearland Town Center, this is an awesome location where you can walk to the mall’s stores and restaurants.
+Located at the Pearland Town Center, this is an excellent location where you can walk to the mall’s stores and restaurants.
 We found our modernly decorated room to be highly functional with a desk and ergonomic chair work area, mini-fridge, and microwave (great for my Italian dinner leftovers).

 Big Things Come in Small Packages